mittwald/goharbor-client/.github/ISSUE_TEMPLATE/bug_report.md

 - Other

 ```
-# IMPORANT: Please make sure to anonymize any PII like IP addresses and usernames!
+# IMPORTANT: Please make sure to anonymize any PII like IP addresses and usernames!
 ```